-- 8.97 Shaftesbury together with supports-Gillingham in servesing the needs of the northern part of the District and the parts of Wiltshire immediately east of the town.
+- 8.97 Shaftesbury supports Gillingham in serving the needs of the northern part of the District and the parts of Wiltshire immediately east of the town.
 The historic core occupies a hilltop location and its attractive town centre supports a good range of shops and is a popular tourist destination.
 In recent years growth at Shaftesbury has primarily been on land to the east of the town that was allocated in the 2003 Local Plan.
-Most of the land here has been granted planning permission (679 dwellings in total) and its design and layout has been guided by the Development Brief that was adopted in 2003 following extensive public consultation. - 8.98 It has long been recognised that the potential for expansion at Shaftesbury is limited by environmental (mainly landscape and biodiversity) constraints and the limited number of potentially developable sites where the town could expand further.
+Most of the land here has been granted planning permission (679 dwellings in total) and its design and layout has been guided by the Development Brief257 that was adopted in 2003 following extensive public consultation. - 8.98 It has long been recognised that the potential for expansion at Shaftesbury is limited by environmental (mainly landscape and biodiversity) constraints and the limited number of potentially developable sites where the town could expand further258.
 It is important that the remaining development opportunities are taken forward in ways which support the role, function and identity of the town, particularly in the light of the proposed expansion of nearby Gillingham.

 - 8.99 Shaftesbury's role in supporting Gillingham is to serve the needs of the northern part of the District and neighbouring parts of Wiltshire and this will be maintained.
 Its distinctive character will be retained and enhanced in order to build on its growing reputation as a centre for arts, culture and tourism.
-The expansion of the town, particularly on land to the east, should enhance its scope for selfcontainment by bringing forward both housing and employment development. - 8.100 The key spatial aspects of this strategy will be: - focusing housing largely on the flat plateau land to the east of the town and north of the A30 with and on two smaller sites to the north of the town on either side of the A350; - locating B-class employment uses (including offices) on land to the south of the A30; - ensuring that improved public transport, walking and cycling links integrate the new development to the east of the town with the existing built-up area; - making the land to the east of the town centre and the west of Christy's Lane the focus for regeneration that could includes the provision of housing, retail and community facilities with supporting retail and housing provision;
+The expansion of the town, particularly on land to the east, should enhance its scope for self-containment by bringing forward both housing and employment development. - 8.100 The key spatial aspects of this strategy will be: - focusing housing largely on the flat plateau land to the east of the town and north of the A30 with and on two smaller sites to the north of the town on either side of the A350; - locating B-class employment uses (including offices) on land to the south of the A30; - ensuring that improved public transport, walking and cycling links integrate the new development to the east of the town with the existing built-up area; - making the land to the east of the town centre and the west of Christy's Lane the focus for regeneration that includes the provision of housing, retail and community facilities;

-&lt;sup>270 Development Brief 2003: land to the Eastern Side of Shaftesbury, Supplementary Planning Guidance Note, North Dorset District Council (January 2003).
+257 Development Brief 2003: land to the Eastern Side of Shaftesbury, Supplementary Planning Guidance Note, North Dorset District Council (January 2003)

-&lt;sup>271 More detail is provided in the Market Towns Site Selection Background Paper.
+258 More detail is provided in the Market Towns Site Selection Background Paper.